TessellateDataScience/faceShieldOptimisations/getStarted/README.md

 bash caseSetup.sh
 ```

-Let the environment do it's thing, and if all is well you'll see 'Mesh OK' after `checkMesh`.
+Let the environment remesh, and if all is well you'll see 'Mesh OK' after you execute `checkMesh`.
 Save your previous 'caseRun' as another name, then copy the 'enclosed' case to your working directory via the same command as before.
 Finally run a computation of airflow around the novel shield.

 ## Analysis of designs
-We've developed code that uses [pyVista](https://pyvista.org/) within a [Jupyter](https://jupyter.org/) environment.
-To enable this 'post-processing' environment, exit the computational env. then execute `docker run -it -v "$(pwd):/home/jovyan/work" -p 8888:8888 ghcr.io/pyvista/pyvista:latest`.
+To conduct analysis of the computational results it's easier if you use another more-dedicated 'post-processing' environment.
+To enable this [Jupyter](https://jupyter.org/) environment, exit the computational env. then execute `docker run -it -v "$(pwd):/home/jovyan/work" -p 8888:8888 ghcr.io/pyvista/pyvista:latest`.
 Once the environment is loaded, copy then paste the URL (similar to 'http://127.0.0.1:8888/lab?token=139...') into your web browser (Chrome, Firefox, etc).

 Select 'Python' under 'Notebook', then click on the `work` directory (on left side).
 To run our analysis on your computations, download `dataAnalysis.ipynb` into your 'working' directory (`foamDockEnv`) then open that notebook (visible within `work` directory).
 Run that notebook using the 'double play' button.
 You show see bioaerosols' trajectories appear below the last 'cell'.
 If you get an error (shown in red), you will probably have to change the 'path' to your case data, or comment out some lines in each `0/*` file via `//#includeEtc "caseDicts/setConstraintTypes"`.